Published: 04 November 2019

 It was of course me that was experiencing one of my more dyspeptic days but you know, sometimes Max's sarcasm does get to me.

-"Well actually one of the bar staff saw you outside and having established the connection between us, you and me that is Max, there wasn't a connection between me and the members of staff, unless of course you count custer and bar staff as being a connection... which I suppose it is in an absolutist sort of way... they um, they er, more or less insisted on me bringing you in."
+"Well, actually, one of the bar staff saw you outside and having established the connection between us, you and me that is Max, there wasn't a connection between me and the members of staff, unless of course you count customer and bar staff as being a connection... which I suppose it is in an absolutist sort of way... they um, they er, more or less insisted on me bringing you in."

-"Did you reassure them then in respect of my 'dyspepsia'" said Max sounding more sardonic than ever.
+"Did you reassure them then in respect of my 'dyspepsia'" said Max, now sounding more sardonic than ever.